isomerpages/moe-chuachukangsec/_events/2020/FAQ for Sec 1 Registration 2020.md

 | N(A) 	| A*, A 	| - 	| Express 	|
 | N(T) 	| A* , A 	| - 	| Express / N(A)  	|
 | N(T) 	|  B, C 	| 1  	|  N(A) 	|

+Parents will receive a notification via Parent Gateway to accept or reject the offer to take the subject at a higher level.
+Parents not onboard Parent Gateway will need to check your email for the notification.

+Do purchase the books once you have confirmed whether to accept or reject the offer.

+You may refer to the FAQ document below for more information.